Treatment:

 Clinical trials indicated that there may also be a slightly higher risk of some common viral infections such as the common cold.

 Your neurologist will assist you to assess the risks and expected benefit of treatment with Ocrevus® prior to starting therapy and over the course of the treatment.
-Your health professional can provide comprehensive information on the use of Ocrevus®, including precautions and side effects.
+Your health professional can provide comprehensive information on the use of Ocrevus®, including precautions and other potential side effects.

 If you are currently pregnant or trying to become pregnant, please discuss your individual circumstances and treatment options with your neurologist or healthcare team.